MDU-C2/Intelligent-Drone-Swarm/commonly-used-terms.md

 - PR = Pull Request
 - Protocol = Set of rules or procedures that defines how a system communicates
 - PSA = Preliminary Safety Assessment
+- Pulse = A signal/message that an Agent sends out *(to neighbours)* to indicate that they're still "alive"

 ### Q
 - QA = Quality Assurance